mnikander/interpreter/README.md

 A simple interpreter for symbolic expressions which runs in the browser.
 The goal is to implement the core of a [lambda language](https://github.com/mnikander/lambda).
+The current implementation in `src/` will soon be replaced by a more capable implementation in `src/flat/`.
+The 'flat' implementation uses an array-based AST and aims to implement unary lambda calculus.

 ## [Try it online](https://mnikander.github.io/interpreter/)